12 Tips for Compound Bow Setup

 8. Mark Your Cams and Tiller Bolts

-Once you get your bow tuned and shooting well, it’s time to make some reference marks on the cams so you’ll be able to monitor string and cable lengths over time.
+Once you get your compound bow setup tuned and shooting well, it’s time to make some reference marks on the cams so you’ll be able to monitor string and cable lengths over time.
 Otherwise, subtle changes can go unnoticed and gradually degrade accuracy.

 I like to use a silver Sharpie marker to trace a line onto the cams on both sides of the limb, using the limb as a straight edge.
 If the string or buss cable stretches, the marks will move relative to the limb, allowing you to visually identify the problem.
 By adding a twist to the offending string, you can easily return the bow to the exact position where it shoots and tunes best.
 This is the easiest way to monitor cam synchronization and draw length.